- Have a family conversation before a health crisis hits.

 Generally, a power of attorney should comply with the laws of the state in which it is executed which, in most situations, is the state in which the person granting the power of attorney resides.
 If your parents split their time between more than one location or have assets located in more than one state, your attorney will also consider nuances of other states’ laws in drafting the documents.
 Consider hiring a local lawyer who specializes in elder law to draft this document, as Cerys did.
 If someone does become incapacitated without having assigned power of attorney, the court will step in to appoint a guardian.

-- Read Viewpoints: "When the family’s financial boss dies."
+Read Viewpoints on Fidelity.com: "When the family’s financial boss dies."

 This is also the time to review, or write, a will to determine how someone’s assets will be divided when he or she is gone.
 Cerys had her mother’s will redrafted to reflect her mother’s current wishes regarding how she wanted her assets distributed.
 Since the time her mother's original will had been executed, the occurrence of many personal changes and life events (e.g., death of her spouse, birth of grandchildren) caused Cerys' mother to rethink her original intentions.